 If you like the idea of riding a boat through stunning caves, then add Tam Coc to your list.
 The rowers use their feet to move the oars just like this guy!

 Tam Coc, which means three caves, is the inland version of Ha Long Bay located south of Hanoi near Ninh Binh.
 The main attraction is a row boat trip through the giant caves underneath the karsts—towering limestone pillars—that dominate the skyline.
 The caves were unreal!
 I felt like I was in The Goonies and One-eyed Willie’s ship would be outside the cave.
-(If you haven’t seen that classic movie, watch it ASAP!)
 The rowers often use their feet to move the oars.
 The area is more popular with local tourists, but it was one of my favorite spots in Vietnam!
-It’s a three hour bus or train ride from Hanoi.
+It’s a three-hour bus or train ride from Hanoi.
+If you don’t have time to spend the night, there’s plenty of day tours from Hanoi.

 This shot from Sapa is one of my favorite travel images from Asia.